bradkav/AntiparticleDM/README.md

-# WIMpy
+# AntiparticleDM
-[**Work in progress**] Python code for doing fits to (mock) dark matter direct detection data.

-Details of how to use the code will be added soon!
+Python code for calculating the prospects of future direct detection experiments to discrimination between Majorana and Dirac Dark Matter (i.e. to determine whether Dark Matter is its own antiparticle).

+Direct detection event rates and mock data generation are taken care of by the `WIMpy` code - available [here](https://github.com/bradkav/WIMpy).

+If you have any questions, comments, bug-reports etc., please contact Bradley Kavanagh at bradkav@gmail.com.

 ### Performing fits

-The python script `WIM.py` is used to calculate the significance achievable with a particular set of experiments and a particular set of input Dark Matter parameters.
+The python script `CalcDiscrimination.py` is used to calculate the significance achievable with a particular set of experiments and a particular set of input Dark Matter parameters.
 It is called as:

-`python WIM.py ENSEMBLE MASS INDEX DIR`
+`python CalcDiscrimination.py ENSEMBLE MASS INDEX DIR`

 Here, `ENSEMBLE` specifies which experimental ensemble to use `A`, `B`, `C` or `D`. `MASS` specifies the input DM mass in GeV. `INDEX` specifies the input DM couplings (in particular, in indexes the points on a grid of couplings).